 Yes, the Museum Store is open during visitor hours and also offers an online store.
 Learn more about the Museum Store.

-Volunteers have the opportunity to support a variety of activities including, but not limited to, visitor services, special events, tours, education and administrative support.
+Volunteers have the opportunity to support a variety of activities such as visitor services, special event support, gallery content discussion, tours, education and administrative tasks.

 Begin the process by completing an application on the application page of the Museum’s Volunteer Portal.
-Applications are processed in cycles and include a 15-minute interview.
-Accepted applicants will also complete 10 hours of training and a background check.
+Applications are processed in annual cycles and applicants are notified of upcoming training sessions.
+Accepted applicants complete 8 hours of training and a background check will be conducted.
 Some volunteer positions may require additional, specialized training.

 Our volunteers have a variety of experiences, expertise, abilities, and backgrounds.
-We recommend all interested individuals, whether they have experience with the Army or not, fill out a volunteer application.
-Volunteers must be at least 18 years old – check back for updates about volunteer opportunities for those younger than 18 years old.
+We recommend all interested individuals, whether or not they have experience with the U.S. Army, fill out a volunteer application.
+At this time, volunteers must be at least 18 years old.